quillcraft/rotator/README.md

 # Rotator
-Sample of rotator widget with video
+An example of a rotator using a video file, not an image sequence.

-Works fine in Safari, but video lags in Chrome & Firefox (

 [Test page](https://quillcraft.github.io/rotator/)